dr-james-leo/ConsoleDrawing/ConsoleDrawing/ReadMe.txt

 ======

 The brief was to write a simple program that is extensible.
-Extensible because of the phrase "At this time, the functionality of the program is quite limited but this might change in the future" and "At the moment, the program should support the following commands".
+Extensible because of the phrase "At this time, the functionality of the program is quite limited but this might change in the future".
 I therefore created the abstract base class CanvasCommand from which classes which implement different commands inherit from.
-The 4 commands, 'C', 'L', 'R' and 'B' are implemented in CreateCanvasCommand, LineCanvasCommand, RectangleCanvasCommand and FillCanvasCommand.
+The 4 commands, 'C', 'L', 'R' and 'B' are implemented in CreateCanvasCommand, LineCanvasCommand, RectangleCanvasCommand and FillCanvasCommand respectively.

 The Canvas class is used for managing the CanvasCommand classes and the canvas data.
 If a new command is required to be implemented then a new class needs to be created inheriting from CanvasCommand.